microsoft/FLAML/website/docs/Getting-Started.md

 ### Main Features

-* For foundation models like the GPT series, it automates the experimentation and optimization of their inference performance to maximize the effectiveness for downstream applications and minimize the inference cost.
+* For foundation models like the GPT serie and AI agents based on them, it automates the experimentation and optimization of their performance to maximize the effectiveness for applications and minimize the inference cost.
 * For common machine learning tasks like classification and regression, it quickly finds quality models for user-provided data with low computational resources.
 * It is easy to customize or extend.
 Users can find their desired customizability from a smooth range: minimal customization (computational resource budget), medium customization (e.g., scikit-style learner, search space and metric), or full customization (arbitrary training/inference/evaluation code).
 Users can customize only when and what they need to, and leave the rest to the library.
 * It supports fast and economical automatic tuning, capable of handling large search space with heterogeneous evaluation cost and complex constraints/guidance/early stopping.
 FLAML is powered by a [cost-effective